CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 WHERE reservations.check_in_date = '2018/08/19' ORDER BY customers.surname;
 ```

-We have Mrs Clinton, Mr Trump and me staying at the hotel?
+We have Mrs Clinton, Mr Trump and Mr Hackerman staying at the hotel.
 What order will will the reservations be displayed in?

 If we want to get *explicit* the three of them in ascending order: